farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 ### Losing Progress via Add Tension

-Progress toward improving details can be spent as momentum.
-Taking it a step further - if it makes sense, the players might suggest downgrading the `disposition` of a supporting detail as a consequence to `add tension` if they don’t have progress to spare.
+Progress toward improving details can be burned as momentum.
+Taking this concept a step further - if it makes sense, the players might suggest downgrading the `disposition` of a supporting detail as a consequence to `add tension` if they don’t have progress to spare.

 ## Dials